jeoliva222/DND-Game/README.md

 Tips:

 Everything is turn-based.
-Moving, attacking, or using an item will cost you a turn and allow the enemies to move!
+Moving, attacking, charging your weapons, or using an item will cost you a turn and allow the enemies to move next!

-Charged attacks will not occur unless you attack the immediate next turn after charging.
+Charge your weapons to prepare a special attack for next turn or activate special weapon abilities!
+Moving after charging will cancel the charge.

-Use the mouse to highlight enemies or objects before engaging.
+Use the mouse to highlight enemies and items to get a better grasp of your environment.

-Hit Save Crystals to save your game's progress and heal a bit.
+Hit Save Crystals to save your game's progress.
+These crystals also heal your character a bit!

 If you die or quit the game, you can continue your progress from a save point by loading with 'F9'.

 If you are lost, pull up the area map with 'M' to see your location.
+Green marks your current location, while blue marks screens you have explored.

 -----------------------------------